 “The Reggio Emilia approach, magnet school setting, and current practices are exciting because they provide children with a student-led environment and promote active family connections,” said Singh.
 “To support the success of all children, I believe that a holistic approach with students and families is important.
 Children learn in so many ways and providing them with the opportunity to be empowered in the process can develop self-efficacy and lifelong learners.”

-Admission to the Riverside Magnet School at Goodwin College (Formerly Early Childhood Magnet School) is overseen by the Regional School Choice Office in Hartford.
-The application period runs from November 1, 2016, through February 28, 2017.
-Regional School Choice Informational fairs are scheduled for November 5 and December 3 , 2016, and January 21 and February 11, 2017.
+Admission to the Riverside Magnet School at Goodwin College is overseen by the Regional School Choice Office in Hartford.
+The application period runs from November 1, 2017, through February 28, 2018.
+Regional School Choice Informational events are scheduled for November 4, 2017 and January 27, 2018.
 Visit the RSCO website at www.choiceeducation.org.